Henry V (1944 film): Filming

 1942: Overseas newspaper correspondents inspect a beer barrel and tent 'at Agincourt', part of the set built for the production of 'Henry V' at Denham Studios.

 The film was shot on location at the Powerscourt Estate in Enniskerry, County Wicklow, Ireland.
 The interior sets were constructed at the Denham Studios in Buckinghamshire, England.
-They were based on illustrations from the Très Riches Heures du Duc de Berry the illustrator of which is also a character in the play.
+They were based on illustrations from the Très Riches Heures du Duc de Berry, the commissioner of which is also a character in the play.

 The film, which was photographed in three-strip Technicolor, was hailed by critics for its ebulliently colourful sets and costumes, as well as for Olivier's masterful direction and acting.
 Pauline Kael called the movie "a triumph of color, music, spectacle and soaring heroic poetry".
 James Agee reported, in Time magazine's 8 April 1946 issue, that a remarkable 75 percent of the color footage shot was used in the final release.

 In 2007, the film was digitally restored to High Definition format and re-released.
 As part of the BBC Summer of British Film series in 2007, it was shown at selected cinemas across the UK.